leangjia/blender_docs/manual/grease_pencil/modes/draw/tool_settings/brushes/draw_brush.rst

       When you add a brush, the new brush is a clone of the current one.

    Brush Specials
       Reset Brush
-        Reset current brush to default parameters.
+        Reset current brush to default settings.

       Reset All Brushes
-         Reset all brushes to their default parameters.
+         Reset all brushes to their default settings.

       Custom Icon
          Allows definition of a custom brush icon.